moonlighterx/newbie/02-computer-basics101.md

 The best thing to do is to quit applications you don't need.
 Simply close the program on Windows, if you are on a Mac, right click on any open Application and select Quit Application (closing doesn't actually close the program).
 By making sure you close the program, RAM is freed up and your computer can run faster again.
 If you are using Google Chrome and have multiple tabs open, quit some of the tabs by closing them.

-If you ever feel your computer is running slow, you can use a program called Windows Task Explorer, or Mac/Linux (Activity Monitor) to see which programs are consuming a lot of RAM, CPU.
-Usually this information is shown in easy to understand graphs and percentages, so if some program is really slowing down your computer and you see that in the Activity Monitor or Task Explorer, quit the program!
+If you ever feel your computer is running slow, you can use a program called [Windows Task Manager](https://www.tenforums.com/tutorials/2938-open-task-manager-windows-10-a.html), or Mac/Linux ([Activity Monitor](https://support.apple.com/en-us/HT201464)) to see which programs are consuming a lot of RAM, CPU.
+Usually this information is shown in easy to understand graphs and percentages, so if some program is really slowing down your computer and you see that in the Activity Monitor or Task Manager, quit the program!
 Save your computer's resources!

 ## Homework